AnjaSamsom/cs166_lab4/README.md

 # ANSWERS
-SQL injections work by adding to the search query with some tricky characters that will close and open queries.
+SQL injections work by adding to the search query with some tricky characters that will close one query and then add a new one.
+Most of the time, the added clause is something that always evaluates to true, showing all information that might have been hidden before, like in our example.
 To make sure that no SQL injection attacks happened, I sanitized the input.
-To do this, I removed " and % from the search_term using the .replace() method, replacing those values with nothing.
+I removed " and % from the search_term using the .replace() method, replacing those values with nothing.
 This insures that any attacks won't make it through because the characters that allow them to work are removed!